wenjunpaper/CuckooCounter/README.md

 # CuckooCounter
 Cuckoo Counter: Adaptive Structure of Counters for Accurate Frequency and Top-k estimation

-The test datasets can be downloaded from Releases (https://github.com/lwj4333765/CuckooCounter/releases/tag/AllDatasets).
+The test datasets can be downloaded from Releases (on the right side of the webpage, https://github.com/wenjunpaper/CuckooCounter/releases/tag/Datasets).

 2022.09.15: We have updated the revised source code of Cuckoo Counter (i.e., CC_R2_Final.zip), thanks a lot to the insight comments from our anonymous reviewers.
 Particularly, to report the top-k most frequent flows, we add an extra heap.
 This heap is different from the min-heap in the paper of CM-sketch or HeavyKeeper, it uses the f_start field to record the frequency of a flow when it is first entered into the heap.
 By adding this field, we can improve the algorithm to filter out some false top-k flows.
 Experiments show that this optimization improves the accuracy of top-k estimation compared to ordinary min-heap.
 We also implement Cuckoo Counter on top of BESS (a programmable platform for vSwitch dataplane) to verify the portability of CC on network platforms, and we measure its packet rate and throughput under different memory.
 Feel free to contact with me if you have any questions.